Am0rfu5/flatten-rs/README.md

 # `flatten`

 ## Overview
 `flatten` is a Rust-based command-line tool that consolidates all files within a specified directory into a single output file.
 The tool supports options for including/excluding specific files or directories, processing hidden files, and managing output formats for various file types.
-With its flexible CLI and syntax highlighting support, `flatten` is ideal for quick aggregation of files for documentation, backup, or analysis.
+With its flexible CLI support, `flatten` allows for quick aggregation of files for analysis.

 ## Features
 - **Directory Flattening**: Recursively includes all files in a directory into one output file.